rougemeilland/Experiment.GreatestCommonDivisor/README.md

     if (v == 0)
     {
-        // If v is 0, then the greatest common divisor is equal to 0 return u;
+        // If v is 0, then the greatest common divisor is equal to u return u;
     }